NBA Hall of Fame

 While Crum never coached in the NBA, his impact on the professional game was immense.
 His teams, known as the "Doctors of Dunk," helped usher in a high-flying, athletic style of play that bridged the gap between the collegiate game and the NBA's "Showtime" era.
 He was inducted into the Hall of Fame in 1994.

-Crum's Awards and Records
+Crum's Awards and Honors

 • 2× NCAA Division I (1980, 1986)